Technology is our second Home

 links

-First week: stories about tools and technology.
-How tools do what?
+Second week: stories about tools and technology.
+How tools do what they do?

 Eleventh week: New industrialism and the power of emergent properties.

-Twelfth week: Three revolutions driving the present QED transformation.
+Twelfth week: Three revolutions driving the present CBD transformation.

-A learning objective for these weekly readings is for participants to talk about several ways to define technology by writing about explicit examples of five to ten devices that have altered economic, social, and political relations in the past.
+A learning objective for these weekly readings is for participants to examine by asking questions, writing and posting to the internet their responses to: the several ways to define technology and defining explicit examples of five to ten devices that have altered economic, social, and political relations in the past.

 Authors: a brief index of technology authorities and writers used, or quoted and foot noted on this web site.